8base/Documentation/docs/frontend/app-components-input-components-radio.md

 ---
 id: 'app-components-input-components-radio'
 sidebar_label: 'Radio'
+redirect_from: '/frontend/app-components/input-components/radio'
-slug: '/frontend/app-components/input-components/radio'
+slug: '/projects/frontend/app-components/input-components/radio'
 ---

 # Radio

-A *Radio* button is a component that acts as a single input control and is part of a set within a *Radio Group*.
+A _Radio_ button is a component that acts as a single input control and is part of a set within a _Radio Group_.
 It has two states, On and Off.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>